EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Conclusions

 \section{Conclusions}

-This paper proposed a novel $\mathtt{VFedMH}$ to address the challenge of party-local model heterogeneity.
-The key idea of $\mathtt{VFedMH}$ was to leverage the aggregation of local embeddings rather than intermediate results to capture the local knowledge of all participants.
+This paper proposed a novel scheme, EASTER, to address the challenge of poor model performance due to the party-local model heterogeneity.
+The key idea of EASTER was to leverage the aggregation of local embeddings rather than intermediate results to capture the local knowledge of all participants.
 To ensure data privacy, we employed secure aggregation techniques to obtain global embeddings while preserving the confidentiality of the participants' original data.
-In this paper, we conducted a comprehensive analysis of the effectiveness of $\mathtt{VFedMH}$, considering both theoretical aspects and extensive experimental evaluations.
-The research results demonstrated that $\mathtt{VFedMH}$ has the capability to provide simultaneous training for multiple local heterogeneous models that exhibit good performance.
-In addition, $\mathtt{VFedMH}$ assisted participants in improving their local heterogeneous models by utilizing local heterogeneous optimizers.
-Our method's practical applicability and advantages contribute to the development and broader adoption of VFL in real-world scenarios.
+The research results demonstrated that EASTER can provide simultaneous training for multiple local heterogeneous models that exhibit good performance.
+In addition, our method's practical applicability and advantages contribute to the development and broader adoption of VFL in real-world scenarios.